 Understanding of the social, cultural, global and environmental responsibilities of a professional engineer.

-In-depth understanding of entrepreneurship, the process of innovation and the need for sustainable development.
+Ability to understand entrepreneurship, the process of innovation and the need for environmental and sustainable development.

-Understanding of professional and ethical responsibilities and commitment to the community.
+Ability to understand the professional and ethical responsibilities and commitment to the community.